-The leases that are proposed to be included in the CU contain many stipulations designed to protect the environment and address any outstanding concerns regarding impacts to the area's fish and wildlife species and to habitat and subsistence activities.
-They address the protection of primary waterfowl areas, site restoration, construction of pipelines, seasonal restrictions on operations, public access to, or use of the leased lands, and avoidance of seismic hazards.
-Including these leases in the CU will not result in additional restrictions or limitations on access to surface lands or to public and navigable waters.
-All lease operations are subject to a coastal zone consistency determination, and must comply with the terms of both the State and North Slope Borough coastal zone management plans.
+The leases that are proposed to be included in the JLU contain many stipulations designed to protect the environment and address any outstanding concerns regarding impacts to the area's fish and wildlife species and to habitat and subsistence activities.
+They address the protection of primary waterfowl areas, site restoration, construction of pipelines, seasonal restrictions on operations, public access to, or use of the leased lands, and avoidance of geophysical hazards.
+Including these leases in the JLU will not result in additional restrictions or limitations on access to surface lands or to public and navigable waters.

-Ongoing mitigation measures such as seasonal restrictions on specific activities in certain areas can reduce the impact on bird, fish, and mammal populations.
+North Slope Areawide 2005 mitigation measures will be applied uniformly across the proposed unit area.
+These include seasonal restrictions on specific activities in certain areas that reduce the impact on bird, fish, and mammal populations.
 With these mitigation measures, the anticipated exploration and development related activity is not likely to significantly impact bird, fish, and mammal populations.
 Area residents use the unit area for subsistence hunting and fishing.
 Oil and gas activity may impact some wildlife habitat, and some subsistence activity.
-The environmental impact will depend on the level of development activity, the effectiveness of mitigation measures and the availability of alternative habitat and subsistence resources.
-In any case, the anticipated activity under the new CU will impact habitat and subsistence activity less than if the lessees developed the resources on an individual lease basis.
+The environmental impact will depend on the level of development activity, the effectiveness of mitigation measures, and the availability of alternative habitat and subsistence resources.
+In any case, the anticipated activity under the new JLU will impact habitat and subsistence activity less than if the lessees developed the resources on an individual lease basis.
 Unitized exploration, development and production will minimize surface impact.

-Furthermore, state unitization regulations require the commissioner to approve a Plan of Operations before the unit operator performs any field operations.
+State unitization regulations require the unit operator to have an approved Plan of Operations before any field work may begin.
 11 AAC 83.346.
-Any Plan of Operations must describe the operating procedures designed to prevent or minimize adverse effects on natural resources.
-The unit operator must guarantee full payment for all damage sustained to the surface estate before beginning operations.
-The Plan of Operations must include plans for rehabilitation of the unit area.
-When the operator proposes to further explore and develop the unit area and submits a Unit Plan of Operations, the Division will ensure that it complies with the lease stipulations and lessee advisories developed for the most recent North Slope areawide lease sale.
+Plans of Operations must describe the operating procedures designed to prevent or minimize adverse effects on natural resources.
+The unit operator must guarantee full payment for all damage sustained to the surface and include plans for rehabilitation of the unit area.
+When the operator proposes to further explore and develop the unit area with any increase in the approved footprint, Anadarko shall submit a new Unit Plan of Operations, and the Division will ensure that it complies with the lease stipulations and lessee advisories developed for the most recent North Slope area wide lease sale.

-The approval of the CU has no environmental impact itself.
-The commissioner's approval of the unit is an administrative action, which by itself does not convey any authority to conduct operations within the unit.
+The administrative approval of the JLU has no environmental impact itself because it does not authorize the lessee or Unit Operator to conduct operations within the unit.
 Unitization does not waive or reduce the effectiveness of the mitigating measures that condition the lessee's right to conduct operations on these leases.
 The Division's approval of the POE is only one step in the process of obtaining permission to drill wells and develop the known reservoirs within the unit area.
 The Unit Operator must still obtain approval of a Unit Plan of Operations and obtain various permits from state agencies before initiating activities.
-CPAI plans to explore the area though ice roads and pads, which will leave minimal trace after they melt.
+Therefore, the environmental benefits of unitizing the proposed unit area justify approval of the Application under the section .303(b)(1) criteria.

-2. The Geological and Engineering Characteristics of the Reservoir and the Prior Exploration Activities in the Unit Area
+2. The Geological and Engineering Characteristics of the Reservoir